tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Face/QuickStarts/JavaScript.md

 ## <a name="write-the-javascript-script"></a>A JavaScript-parancsfájl írásához

 Adja hozzá a következő kódot közvetlenül a fenti a `h1` elem a dokumentumban.
-Ez beállítja a JavaScript-kódot, a Face API meghívásához.
+Ez a kód beállítja a JavaScript-kódot, a Face API meghívásához.

 ```html
 <script type="text/javascript">